Separating Myths from Facts About Sexual Harassment

 • Inappropriate gestures or touching

-• Making stereotypical comments about gender
+• Stereotypical or discriminatory comments about gender

-• Creating a hostile work environment
+• Creating a hostile or intimidating work environment

-Myth - Men cannot be victims of sexual harassment.
+Myth: Men cannot be victims of sexual harassment

 Let Us Help